-Amassing a collection of ancient coins can seem like a daunting task: the U.S. Mint has existed for little more than two hundred years, but the Classical world spans a colossal twenty-one centuries.
+Amassing a collection of ancient coins can seem like a daunting task: the United States Mint has existed for over two hundred years, but the ancient world spans a colossal 21 centuries.
 Where would a collection begin, let alone end?

 That’s where we come in.

 You don’t need to own a museum or be a Rockefeller to collect ancient coins.
 There are indeed thousands of possible collections, but we’ll cover the ones that could be most comfortably completed, including variations based on the overall price tag: some sets have individual coins that could run into the hundreds of thousands of dollars, but there are alternate sets and subsets which are equally exciting and historical at more affordable prices.